tafakharany/Clone_WalletSystem/README.md

-# To Run this Sln you need to fllow these instructions
+# To Run this Sln you need to follow these instructions
 ## 1- change the connection string in appsettings.json
 ## 2- Open Nuget Manager Console and write -> Update-Database